Anti-Bot

 Is proof-of-work enough to stop bots?

-No. PoW only proves a client spent CPU time, which a server or solve farm can do cheaply.
-It is useful as one layer, but on its own it does not prove a real browser or a real user.
-Bind it to a session, validate fingerprints server-side, and add timing checks.
+No. Proof-of-work only shows that a client spent some CPU time, and a server or solve farm can do that cheaply.
+It's useful as one layer, but on its own it proves neither a real browser nor a real user.
+Tie it to a session, validate fingerprints on the server, and add timing checks.

 Should fingerprint data be validated on the client or the server?

 Always the server.
-Any check that only runs client-side can be skipped by running the challenge code outside a browser.
-The classic failure mode is collecting rich fingerprint data in the browser and never sending it to the server to validate.
+Any check that runs only on the client can be skipped by running the challenge code outside a browser.
+The classic mistake is collecting rich fingerprint data in the browser and then never sending it to the server to validate.

 Why did obfuscating the worker not protect it?

 Obfuscation only slows down reading the code.
-An attacker does not need to read it — they run it with eval() and mocked browser globals, intercepting messages to learn the protocol.
+An attacker doesn't need to read it — they run it with eval() and fake browser globals, watching the messages to learn the protocol.
 Security has to come from the design (server-side validation, session binding, real-hardware work), not from making the code hard to read.

 Can a custom challenge ever fully stop automation?

 No design is unbeatable — a real browser farm can solve almost anything.
-The realistic goal is to raise the cost 10–100×, forcing attackers from a cheap script into running full browsers with real GPUs on rotating residential IPs, which is slow, expensive, and itself detectable.
+The realistic goal is to raise the cost 10–100×, pushing attackers from a cheap script into running full browsers with real GPUs on rotating residential IPs, which is slow, expensive, and itself easier to detect.